ReidsGuides.com

 The resources and books listed below can help point you in the right directions to find the best tools to make your pilgrimage (or just the religious aspects of your trip) as memorable as possible.

-lodgings in convents and monasteries,
+For lodgings in convents and monasteries, see this page.

 Here is a personal tip: don't miss the 6:45pm Sunday mass at St. Mark's in Venice.
 It's the only time you get to see the glittering gold mosaics that cover nearly every inch of the walls and ceilings the all lit up.